GradleUp/shadow/src/docs/configuration/README.md

 }
 ```

-Inspecting the `META-INF/MANIFEST.MF` entry in the JAR file will revel the following attribute:
+Inspecting the `META-INF/MANIFEST.MF` entry in the JAR file will reveal the following attribute:

 ```property
 Class-Path: /libs/a.jar